hms-dbmi-cellenics/worker/README.md

 loads successfully.
 You should see a green icon in the leftmost part of the status bar, which indicates that the remote container plugin has been installed.

-### Git LFS
-File(s) under `data/test` are downloaded by [inframock](https://github.com/hms-dbmi-cellenics/inframock), uploaded to mock S3 and used by the workers.
-As some of these files are over Github's file size limit (100 MB), they are stored using [Git LFS](https://git-lfs.github.com/).
-Follow the installation instructions on their website to setup Git LFS locally.

-Once you have installed Git LFS, you can open the worker root directory in a terminal and run

-    git lfs install

-If Git LFS is installed successfully, it should print

-    Updated git hooks.
-    Git LFS initialized.

-You can see the list of files tracked by Git LFS in `.gitattributes`.

 ### Setup

 To open the R workspace, you can type `code r/r.workspace` while in the terminal inside